TheGrapeVineCo/The-GrapeVine-Docs/README.md

 - **React-router-dom ^6.3.0** - Provides dynamic web application routing that contains DOM bindings on a SPA.
 - **React-scripts ^5.0.1** - Provided when installing `create-react-app` this dependency assists in setting up the development environment and starts a server and provides hot reloading functionality.
 - **Jest** - Although `Create-React-App` does include Jest out of the box, the app has been installed due to testing issues related to React Bootstrap.
 Jest is a testing framework built on Javascript that provides a testing framework for React applications.

+### DevDependencies

+- **Prettier ^2.7.1** - Implemented this gem to assist with code formatting.
+This dependency has assisted greatly in tidying up the code formatting to ensure it is consistent.
+This saves on the time spent manually updating all code to the correct formatting.

 ### Data Flow Diagrams